AhmedGomaa013/Image-Processing-FWD-Nanadegree/README.md

 # Image-Processing-FWD-Nanadegree

 An API that can be used for resizing image 'santamonica.jpg' using different width and height.
+This API was created by node.js and express.js and was written in TypeScript.

 # Usage